 Detox is arguably the most important step, especially if other substances have been used simultaneously, and the first step is always the most difficult.
 Long-term or heavy use of a drug such as crack cocaine can lead to dependency, which is why detox is so useful and much needed.

 The next step in crack addiction rehab is our residential treatment, our highest level of treatment.
 While in the residential program, you are supervised 24/7 in a comfortable environment, where you will be equipped with the mental tools you need to battle relapse in the future.

-For those that have completed residential treatment or who cannot put their lives on hold to live at the facility, outpatient programs are great options that allow you to take full advantage of addiction therapy while having the flexibility of living at home.
+For those who have completed residential treatment or cannot put their lives on hold to live at the facility, outpatient programs are great options that allow you to take full advantage of addiction therapy while having the flexibility of living at home.